Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: The model problem

-To showcase the real and imaginary parts of the operator, we will consider $Z$ to take the form of a scalar multiplied by $1+i$, and we can plot the real and imaginary components of the macroscopic operator as in Figure (\ref{fig:nonlocal_deff1}).
-If we consider purely the steady limit ($\omega = 0$), we can get Figure (\ref{fig:nonlocal_deff2}), which expresses the true steady macroscopic closure operator over a range of $Z$ values.
-In this limit, we see that the effect of increasing the reaction coefficient in Equation (9) is to suppress the projection of perturbations to the macroscopic space.
+To explore the effects of the real and imaginary parts of the operator, we can consider $Z$ values that take the form of a scalar multiplied by $1+i$.
+We can plot the real and imaginary components of the macroscopic operator as in Figure (\ref{fig:nonlocal_deff1}) for this case, but if we consider purely the steady limit ($\omega = 0$), we can get Figure (\ref{fig:nonlocal_deff2}), which expresses the true steady macroscopic closure operator over a range of $Z$ values.
+In this limit, we see that the effect of increasing the reaction coefficient in Equation (8), the full governing equation, is to suppress the projection of perturbations to the macroscopic space.

 While we have calculated the values for the macroscopic operator directly, the practical utility of this process is that one can now fit analytical curves to the actual calculated MFM operator.
 We do this by examining the asymptotic limits of said operator at zero and high $k$ and matching those limits for intermediate wavenumbers.
-One analytic expression that matches the limit values of $\hat{\overline{L'}}$ is
+One analytic expression that matches the limit values of $\widehat{\overline{L'}}$ is

 which is a reasonable approximation to the true operator across decades of wavenumbers.
-We want to consider the steady limit, and a fit that approximates the MFM data can be expressed as
+We want to consider the steady limit, and a fit that approximates the analytic expression is

 which allows us to consider the steady RANS problem.
-However, we want to modify this expression slightly in order to match previously explored model forms in the local linear limit as well as in the nonlocal but nonreacting limits.
+However, we want to modify this expression slightly in order to match previously explored model forms in the local linear limit as well as in the nonlocal, but nonreacting, limits.

-For a linear reaction problem, \cite{corrsin_1961} explicated a model form that we would like to match with our new generalized nonlocal operator.
+For a linear reaction problem, \cite{corrsin_1961} explicated a model form that should be recovered by this new generalized nonlocal operator.
 In the limit of non-reactive flow, we would also like to recover the non-reactive scalar transport model derived in \cite{mani_2021}.
 To do so, we can rewrite the operator derived here for the linear reaction setup as

 where the subscript $_{nr}$ denotes the non-reactive macroscopic operator.
-In the absence of reaction, the only term that survives is $\hat{\overline{L'}}_{nr}$, which matches the nonreactive but nonlocal scalar transport model derived in \cite{mani_2021}.
+In the absence of reaction, the only term that survives is $\widehat{\overline{L'}}_{nr}$, which can be thought of as an effective eddy diffusivity multiplied with some gradient operators.
+This $D_{eff}$ matches the nonreactive but nonlocal scalar transport model derived in \cite{mani_2021}.